aer0ss/aerofs/docs/customer-success/organization/implementation.md

-It is the implementation engineer's reponsibility to work with the customer to deploy and scale the solution, as well as liason with other technical departments (support, solutions, engineering, product) when necessary.
+It is the implementation engineer's reponsibility to work with the customer to deploy and scale the solution, as well as liason with other technical departments (sales, support, solutions, engineering, product) when necessary.
 The implementation engineer remains the primary technical point of contact throughout the customer lifecycle.

 ## Meta